Tameshiwari (Breaking) Tournament Rules

 Standard white karate gi consisting of a gi jacket, gi pants, and rank belt.
 The gi may be of any manufacture and of any weight desired by the competitor.

 The gi shall display appropriate dojo affiliation patches in the chest area and on one or more shoulders, if applicable to the dojo that the competitor is affiliated.
 If the competitor is a member of the USOC NKF, then the competitor may wear a USOC-approved patch on his or her right shoulder.
+If the competitor is a member of another country-specific internationally recognized karatedō organization, then the competitor may wear a similarly supplied patch on his or her right shoulder.

 Manufacturer’s logos may be displayed provided that they are (a) discrete; (b) pertain solely to the manufacturer of the gi; (c) are embroidered onto the gi as shipped from the manufacturer and have not been added after manufacture.